Madonna: 1998–2002: Ray of Light, Music, second marriage, and touring comeback

 Madonna released her eighth studio album, Music, in September 2000.
 It featured elements from the electronica-inspired Ray of Light era, and like its predecessor, received acclaim from critics.
 Collaborating with French producer Mirwais Ahmadzaï, Madonna commented: "I love to work with the weirdos that no one knows about—the people who have raw talent and who are making music unlike anyone else out there.
 Music is the future of sound."
 Stephen Thomas Erlewine from AllMusic felt that "Music blows by in a kaleidoscopic rush of color, technique, style and substance.
 It has so many depth and layers that it's easily as self-aware and earnest as Ray of Light."
 The album took the number-one position in more than 20 countries worldwide and sold four million copies in the first ten days.
-In the U.S., Music debuted at the top, and became her first number-one album in eleven years since Like a Prayer.
+In the US, Music debuted at the top, and became her first number-one album in eleven years since Like a Prayer.
 It produced three singles: the Hot 100 number-one "Music", "Don't Tell Me", and "What It Feels Like for a Girl".
 The music video of "What It Feels Like for a Girl" depicted Madonna committing acts of crime and vandalism, and was banned by MTV and VH1.

-Madonna met director Guy Ritchie in the summer of 1998, and gave birth to their son Rocco John Ritchie in Los Angeles on August 11, 2000.
+Madonna met director Guy Ritchie in mid-1998, and gave birth to their son Rocco John Ritchie in Los Angeles on August 11, 2000.
 Rocco and Madonna suffered complications from the birth due to her experiencing placenta praevia.
 He was christened at Dornoch Cathedral in Dornoch, Scotland, on December 21, 2000.
 Madonna married Ritchie the following day at nearby Skibo Castle.
 After an eight-year absence from touring, Madonna started her Drowned World Tour in June 2001.
-The tour visited cities in the U.S. and Europe and was the highest-grossing concert tour of the year by a solo artist, earning $75 million from 47 sold-out shows.
+The tour visited cities in the US and Europe and was the highest-grossing concert tour of the year by a solo artist, earning $75 million from 47 sold-out shows.
 She also released her second greatest-hits collection, GHV2, which compiled 15 singles during the second decade of her recording career.
 The album debuted at number seven on the Billboard 200 and sold seven million units worldwide.

 Madonna starred in the film Swept Away, directed by Ritchie.
 Released direct-to-video in the UK, the film was a commercial and critical failure.
-In May 2002 she appeared in London in the West End play Up For Grabs at the Wyndhams Theatre (billed as 'Madonna Ritchie'), to universally bad reviews and was described as "the evening's biggest disappointment" by one.
-That October, she released "Die Another Day", the title song of the James Bond film Die Another Day, in which she had a cameo role, described by Peter Bradshaw from The Guardian as "incredibly wooden".
+In May 2002 she appeared in London in the West End play Up for Grabs at the Wyndhams Theatre (billed as 'Madonna Ritchie'), to universally bad reviews and was described as "the evening's biggest disappointment" by one.
+That October, she released "Die Another Day", the title song of the James Bond film Die Another Day, in which she also had a cameo role, described by Peter Bradshaw from The Guardian as "incredibly wooden".
 The song reached number eight on the Billboard Hot 100 and was nominated for both a Golden Globe Award for Best Original Song and a Golden Raspberry Award for Worst Original Song.